Exposition Universelle (1867): Exhibits

-There were 50,226 exhibitors, of whom 15,055 were from France and her colonies, 6176 from Great Britain and Ireland, 703 from the United States and a small contingent from Canada.
+There were 50,226 exhibitors, of whom 15,055 were from France and its colonies, 6176 from Great Britain and Ireland, 703 from the United States and a small contingent from Canada.
 The funds for the construction and maintenance of the exposition consisted of grants of $1,165,020 from the French government, a like amount from the city of Paris, and about $2,000,000 from public subscription, making a total of $5,883,400; while the receipts were estimated to have been but $2,822,900, thus leaving a deficit, which, however, was offset by the subscriptions from the government and the city of Paris, so that the final report was made to show a gain.

 Bateaux Mouches, boats capable of carrying 150 passengers, entered service conveying visitors along the Seine to and from the exhibition.
 There was also a new railway line built to convey passengers around the outer edge of Paris to the Champ de Mars.
 Two double-decker hot air balloons, the Géant and the Céleste, were moored to the site and manned by the famous photographer Nadar.
 Nadar would take groups of 12 or more people for flights above the grounds, where they could enjoy views of the site and Paris.

 In the "gallery of Labour History" Jacques Boucher de Perthes, exposes one of the first prehistoric tools whose authenticity has been recognized with the accuracy of these theories.
 Napoléon III was particularly interested in exhibiting prototypes, designs, and models of workers' housing in the section of the exposition dedicated to workers' living conditions.
 He commissioned the architect Eugène Lacroix to design and build a set of four buildings on the rue de Monttessuy, at the edge of the exposition grounds, to demonstrate that affordable, decent housing for the working classes could be built at a profit.

 The exhibition also included two prototypes of the much acclaimed and prize-winning hydrochronometer invented in 1867 by Gian Battista Embriaco, O.P.
 (Ceriana 1829 - Rome 1903), professor at the College of St. Thomas in Rome.

 One of the Egyptian exhibits was designed by Auguste Mariette, and featured ancient Egyptian monuments.
 The Suez Canal Company had an exhibit within the Egyptian exhibits, taking up two rooms at the event.
 Which it used to sell bonds for funding.

-The German manufacturer Krupp displayed a 50-ton cannon made of steel.
+The fair included a large ordnance section.
+This was caused by recent wars that showed the effectiveness of rifling, breechloading, and armored ships.
+The huge naval guns that were exhibited drew a lot of attention.
+The British government sent in a 30.5 cm gun that weighed 23 ton.
+The German manufacturer Krupp displayed a 35.5 cm steel gun that weighed 50-ton.
+During the exhibition, the French government came up with a 42 cm gun that weighed 38-tons.
+Other nations that sent ordnance were: Austria, Belgium, Saxony, Holland, Egypt, and others.

 Americans displayed their latest telegraph technology and both Cyrus Field and Samuel Morse provided speeches.